Zhou-Shilin/BaimoInvSee/README.md

 ## Usage

 To use BaimoInvSee, you must have the appropriate permissions.
-Once a player has the necessary permissions, they can use the command '/invsee <player name>' to view the inventory of the specified player.
+Once a player has the necessary permissions, they can use the command `/invsee <player name>` to view the inventory of the specified player.

 ## Contributing